 - 1 cup sliced onions

 - 2 teaspoons chopped garlic

 - 1 tablespoon unsalted butter

 - Combine ground beef, salt, pepper and garlic powder in a medium bowl.
 Divide meat into 6 even portions and form into patties.

 - In a large skillet over medium heat cook patties 6-12 minutes per side until internal temperature reaches your desired doneness.
 When they are done to your liking, remove the steaks and add onions to the pan, cooking for 6 minutes.
 Add garlic and cook 1 minute.
 Add flour and cook 2 minutes, stirring constantly.
 Gradually add broth and Worcestershire sauce.
 Stir until smooth.
 Reduce to half, stirring occasionally, about 15 minutes.
 Return patties to skillet and heat through.

-- To serve place hamburger steaks on plate and spoon gravy and onions over patty. sprinkle with chopped parsley.
+- To serve place hamburger steaks on plate.
+Whisk in butter, quickly, and spoon gravy and onions over patty.
+Sprinkle with chopped parsley.